mikhmed-nabiev/mikhmed-nabiev.github.io/bayesian-multimodelling.md

-# Bayesian Ensembling in Practice: Probabilistic Backpropagation, Laplace, Rényi VI and PVI
+# Bayesian Ensembling in Practice
 ## Why Bayesian ensembling?

 Imagine the usual story.
 You train a neat regression network, the validation curve behaves, the RMSE looks respectable.
 On the test set everything seems fine, so you feel safe.
 Then you move to slightly shifted data, or to some corner of the feature space that was barely covered during training, and suddenly the model is confidently wrong.